Trenerry, William John

 William John Trenerry at Redruth, Cornwall (1837-?): age 76, 2 songs 10 May 1913: William’s ‘Wassail song’ (FT2841) and ‘The Holy Well’ (FT2842) were both published in the Journal of the Folk-Song Society 5 (1914).
 His recollections of the Wassail party at Redruth are in Sharp’s Folk Dance Notes vol 3 CJS2/11/3/122.

 William was baptised at Truro on 28/5/1837, youngest of 4 children of Joseph Trenerry, shoemaker and his wife Sarah.
 On 11/3/1855 he married Emma Burley at Truro and they would have 13 children, 7 of whom did not survive to adulthood.
 William was a shoe and boot maker all his life and was in Redruth for 1881 census and subsequently.
 The 1901 ref is RG13/2240 f85 p15.
 When Sharp met him, William was living with his daughter and 2 grandchildren.
-Shockingly his daughter Catherine had already borne 7 children, 5 of whom had died.
+Shockingly his daughter Catherine had already borne 7 children but 5 of them had died.
+In 1921 William and Emma were living with their youngest daughter Janie in Redruth; they were both aged 84.
 It is not yet known when William died.

 No image available